Q# 17-05: Comparative Effectiveness and Safety of Biosimilars and Legacy Drugs

 - Frequency of and time to serious adverse events

-To describe in biologic-naïve patients who are new users of biosimilar drugs or their equivalent legacy drugs:
+To describe in patients who are starting on/switching to biosimilar drugs or their equivalent legacy drugs:

 - Change in disease activity over time